manigandancodes/100-days-of-code/log.md

 **Today's Progress**: Started backend developement.
 I finally entered the realm of backend development, even though I prefer articles, and books to learn I bought a nodejs course on Udemy.
 I'm excited to learn more about backend development in 2020.

+### Day 59: January 1, 2020
+**Today's Progress**: Started learning Typescript.
+So, yesterday I got into backend development, so make things even cooler I started learning Typescript and converted my upcoming portfolio code to Typescript as well, I love type checking in my code and vscode shines with lots of features.
+I'm going to use TS in all my future projects.